Terms of Business

 4.2.1 In the event of a “No-Show” or cancellation by the Client of an Occupational Health Service without any notification to MCL Medics, Service Fees will be charged at full cost.

-4.2.4 If less than five (5) Business Days’ notice to cancel or reschedule an Occupational Health Service to be delivered on a day that is not a Business Day, the Service Fees will be charged in full.
+4.2.4 In the event that the Client provides to MCL Medics less than five (5) Business Days’ notice to cancel or reschedule an Occupational Health Service to be delivered on a day that is not a Business Day, the Service Fees will be charged in full.

 4.3 Remote Medical and Training Services

-4.3.1 In the event Client requests to postpone part or all of the Remote Medical and Training Services, it shall give MCL Medics at least seven (7) calendar days notice in writing prior to the commencement date of Services.
-If Client fails to give such notice, MCL Medics shall have the right to charge Client the following rescheduling fees:
+4.3.1 In the event that the Client requests MCL Medics to postpone part or all of the Remote Medical and Training Services, it shall give MCL Medics at least seven (7) calendar days’ notice of such postponement in writing prior to the commencement date of the Services.
+If the Client fails to give such notice, MCL Medics shall have the right to charge the Client the following rescheduling fees:

-5.1 VAT shall be applied to the services at the prevailing rates and rules as set out by HMRC from time to time, applicable to the Services being delivered.
-If the Client belongs to a member state of the European Community, the Client shall provide its VAT registration number to The MCL Group (int) Limited t/a MCL Medics at the commencement of this Agreement.
+5.1 VAT shall be applied to the cost of the Services at the prevailing rates and in accordance with the rules as set out by HMRC from time to time, applicable to the Services being delivered.
+If the Client is located in a Member State of the European Union, the Client shall provide its VAT registration number to MCL Medics at the commencement of this Agreement.